kcyu2014/bcnn_kyu/README.md

 1. `vl_bilinearnn()	`: This extends `vl_simplenn()` of the MatConvNet library to include the bilinear layers.
 1. `vl_nnbilinearpool()`: Bilinear feature pooling with outer product with itself.
 1. `vl_nnbilinearclpool()`: Bilinear feature pooling with outer product of two different features.
+Current version only supports the same resolution of two feature outputs.
 1. `vl_nnsqrt()`: Signed square-root normalization.
 1. `vl_nnl2norm()`: L2 normalization.